 Following the success of his works in the field of stock music, he was approached by the De Wolfe Music label – a specialist in this genre.
 He went on to compose for this company and its subsidiaries for nearly twenty years.
 His music was distributed all over the world, the records being reserved for media professionals.

 At the same time, Pierre Arvay was managing his own library music label, created as part of producer and presenter Pierre Bellemare’s Técipress production company.
 The Técipress music publishing operation went on to become In Editions.

 With the other artistes he recruited, Pierre Arvay composed a musical catalogue that grew rapidly and was offered to professionals on audiotape; some records such as the Timing collection were nevertheless pressed (in partnership with De Wolfe Music), to facilitate promotion.
 This Técipress-In Editions catalogue is now managed by music publisher Kapagama.

-Pierre Arvay also passed on some of his technical knowledge as he was invited for several consecutive years to give classes in rhythm at the Conservatoire National Supérieur d’Art Dramatique in Paris.
+Pierre Arvay also passed on some of his technical knowledge as he was invited for several consecutive years to give classes in singing and rhythm at the Conservatoire National Supérieur d’Art Dramatique in Paris.

 From so-called "serious" music to the more "commercial", Pierre Arvay created an eclectic repertoire, giving free rein to that melodic verve and those qualities of orchestration which brought him his success.
 Most of the titles being dedicated to the stock music industry, his name is little known by the general public, as composers in this field are rarely mentioned.
 However, today as yesterday, the music of Pierre Arvay goes with us and forms part of our everyday environment, whether at the cinema, on the radio, television, Internet or in some public places.